bitdotgames/BHL/README.md

 BHL comes with its own simple build tool **bhl**. bhl tool is written in C# and should work just fine both on \*nix and Windows platforms.

-It allows you to build frontend dll, backend dll, compile BHL sources into a binary, run unit tests etc.
+It allows you to compile BHL sources into a binary, lauch an LSP server etc.

 You can view all available build tasks with the following command: